Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 3. St. Stephen’s Basilica

 St. Stephen’s Basilica is the largest church in Budapest, and at 96 meters, it’s exactly the same height as the Parliament, which symbolizes the balance between church and state.
 As magnificent as it is on the outside, it’s also worth checking out from the inside: the Basilica is home to the Holy Right, the mummified right hand of St. Stephen, the first king of Hungary.
-In addition, the dome of the Basilica also functions as a viewpoint with a breathtaking panoramic view which you won’t want to miss.
+In addition, the dome of the Basilica also functions as a viewpoint with a breathtaking panoramic view of the city which you won’t want to miss.

 4. Hungarian State Opera